 Why choose us?

 We, at Dvine Yoga, believe that the yoga principles should be adopted in everyday life because they will manifest themselves in well being and goodness.
 We consider that these retreats will turn you into a better person, while also putting you in contact with the ancient knowledge that looms in the sacred place of Dharamsala.
 It is our belief that yoga is a great science that has to be passed down to as many people as possible and our students, the future yoga teachers, are grateful for the yoga courses we provide.
 Yoga influenced not only the physical body of the person but also the mind, the psychological “body” if we can put it like this.
 After finishing the courses, their minds are balanced and their bodies feel rejuvenated, alive.

 The conclusion to this is that Yoga Teacher Training in Dharamsala is much more than a holiday retreat.
 It is a place where you can experience true spirituality, firstly because it is the town where the Dalai Lama resides, and secondly, because of the numerous monasteries here.
 The air is peaceful, the Himalayas are a wonderful sight, all of these making Dharamsala the perfect retreat for studying yoga.
 You can browse online and choose the perfect yoga training center for you, but you can also check the schedules to plan yourself a yoga holiday.
 Feel free to contact us for more details.

 Start Your Journey

-Check the upcoming dates of our Yoga Teacher’s Training Courses(YTTC)
+Check the upcoming dates and locations of our YTTC Yoga Teacher’s Training Courses.